On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links

-The comparison between the two UAVs within the same elliptical region takes place for two separate $\psi$ values, namely $\psi=20^{\circ}$ (blue line) and $\psi=40^{\circ}$ (red line) for the first UAV hovering at $H_t=300$m as portrayed in Fig. \ref{Figure11}(b).
-Additionally, the corresponding curves for the second UAV with vertical directional transmission are displayed by dashed lines with the altitude values extracted from Fig. \ref{Figure11}(a).
-The analysis indicates that employing antenna tilting results in a marginal decrease in outage probability at $\psi=20^{\circ}$ for a specific threshold of $\gamma_{th}$, which raises when $\psi$ increases to $40^{\circ}$.
+The UAVs are compared within the same elliptical region for two separate $\psi$ values, namely $\psi=20^{\circ}$ (blue line) and $\psi=40^{\circ}$ (red line) for the first UAV hovering at $H_t=300$m, as shown in Fig. \ref{Figure11} (b).
+Furthermore, the corresponding curves for the second UAV with vertical directional transmission are displayed by dashed lines with the altitude values extracted from Fig. \ref{Figure11}(a).
+The analysis indicates that the use of antenna tilt results in a marginal decrease in the probability of outage at $\psi=20^{\circ}$ for a specific threshold of $\gamma_{th}$, which increases when $\psi$ increases to $40^{\circ}$.
 This disparity arises because the second scenario requires a greater altitude ($H_{\rm{v}}^{(1)}=355.4$m for $\psi=20^{\circ}$ and $H_{\rm{v}}^{(2)}=668$m for $\psi=40^{\circ}$) to cover the same area.
-Based on the above, it can be argued that implementing the first scenario can enhance performance and energy efficiency since UAVs equipped with vertical directional antennas need to ascend to significantly higher altitudes to cover the same footprint areas.
+Based on the above, it can be argued that implementing the first scenario can enhance performance and energy efficiency since UAVs with vertical directional antennas need to ascend to significantly higher altitudes to cover the same footprint areas.